ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The organizational domain is mega.bank.example, so DKIM is not aligned.

 Since SPF is aligned, it can be used to determine if the message has a DMARC pass result.
 If the result is not pass, then the policy domain's DMARC record is used to determine the appropriate policy.

 ##  Utilization of Aggregate Feedback: Example {#utilization-of-aggregate-feedback-example}

 Aggregate feedback is consumed by Domain Owners to verify their understanding of how a given domain is being processed by the Mail Receiver.
-Aggregate reporting data on emails that pass all DMARC-supporting authentication checks is used by Domain Owners to verify that their authentication practices remain accurate.
+Aggregate reporting data on emails that pass all DMARC-supporting authentication checks are used by Domain Owners to verify that their authentication practices remain accurate.
 For example, if a third party is sending on behalf of a Domain Owner, the Domain Owner can use aggregate report data to verify ongoing authentication practices of the third party.

-Data on email that only partially passes underlying authentication checks provides visibility into problems that need to be addressed by the Domain Owner.
+Data on email that only partially passes underlying authentication checks provide visibility into problems that need to be addressed by the Domain Owner.
 For example, if either SPF or DKIM fails to pass, the Domain Owner is provided with enough information to either directly correct the problem or understand where authentication- breaking changes are being introduced in the email transmission path.